Edmund Sears: Biography

 Born on April 6, 1810, the youngest of three sons of Joseph and Lucy (Smith) Sears, Edmund grew up on a farm within sight of the Berkshire Hills, in Sandisfield, Massachusetts.
 Sears attended Union College, in Schenectady, New York, where he was a member of the Delta Phi fraternity.
 Following graduation from Union in 1834, Sears studied law for nine months under a lawyer in Sandisfield.
 He attended Harvard Divinity School, graduating in 1837 and began to preach as a missionary in Toledo, Ohio, remaining nearly a year.
-He served the Greater Boston Unitarian congregation in Wayland, and then a larger congregation in Lancaster.
+He served the Greater Boston Unitarian congregation in Wayland, and then the larger congregation of First Church of Christ, Unitarian, in Lancaster.
 After seven years of hard work, he suffered a breakdown and returned to Wayland.
 He wrote "It Came Upon the Midnight Clear" while serving as a part-time preacher in Wayland.

 In addition to the above noted hymn, Sears authored the following publications: Fire-side Colloquies (1847); Regeneration (1853); Calm on the Listening Ear of Night; Pictures of the Olden Time (1857); Athanasia (1858); and Sermons and Songs of the Christian Life (1875).
 With Rev. R. Ellis he edited The Monthly Religious Magazine for twelve years.

 Sears found Christ best presented in the Gospel of John.
 The Fourth Gospel the Heart of Christ (1872) was his most widely read work.

 Sears preached the equality of women and men.
 After the Fugitive Slave Law was passed, Sears declared from his pulpit that "when the human and the Divine law were in conflict it was the duty of all to obey the latter."
-On Sunday, June 16, 1856, Sears delivered a sermon entitled "Discourse" which not only condemned chattel slavery as evil, but also the slaveholders whom he called the "slave power".
+On Sunday, June 15, 1856, Sears delivered a sermon entitled "Discourse" which not only condemned chattel slavery as evil, but also the slaveholders whom he called the "slave power".
 The sermon was deemed to be such a strong argument against slavery that it was published and circulated as a pamphlet by Massachusetts abolitionists.
 "When wrong has become so organized as to make the state its permanent body", said Sears, then the state's functions and the men holding offices do the bidding of wrong and of evil.
 Sears continued, "humanity dies out of it [the state], and demonism becomes its life and soul".

 He died January 14, 1876, in Weston, Massachusetts.